python/cpython/Doc/tutorial/inputoutput.rst

 An optional ``':'`` and format specifier can follow the field name.
 This allows greater control over how the value is formatted.
-The following example truncates Pi to three places after the decimal.
+The following example rounds Pi to three places after the decimal.

    >>> import math
    >>> print 'The value of PI is approximately {0:.3f}.'.format(math.pi)